naganandana-n/Warmzone-Hoodie/README.md

 Go to `dist\screen.exe` and run it.

+To run screen2.py:
+- `pip install mss numpy pillow`
+- `pip install scikit-learn`

+Save the screen.py file and run the program:
+- `python screen2.py`

+You should see the RGB codes of the top 5 dominant colors from the screen being displayed.

 ## Steps to run audio.py:
 Install necessary libraries:
 - `pip install sounddevice numpy pyinstaller`